-Another tool available to offset wetland losses is mitigation banking.
+Mitigation banking is another tool available to offset wetland losses.
 Mitigation banking is the restoration, creation, or enhancement of wetlands undertaken expressly for the purpose of providing compensation credits for wetland losses from future activities.
-In 1993, legislation was enacted to develop standards and adopt regulations for the establishment and operation of nontidal wetland mitigation banks.
-During the 2016 session, revisions were made to the mitigation banking section of the state's Nontidal Wetlands statute to further encourage banking.

-There are four approved single-user and four approved multi-user banks in Maryland.
-However, the number of proposed mitigation banks has been increasing significantly, with twelve additional multi-user banks currently proposed.
+In 1993, the Maryland General Assembly passed legislation to develop standards and adopt regulations for the establishment and operation of nontidal wetland mitigation banks.
+During the 2016 legislative session, revisions were made to the mitigation banking section of the state's Nontidal Wetlands statute to further encourage banking.
+While there are still only a handful of approved mitigation banks in Maryland having mitigation credit, four multi-user banks and four single-user banks, the number of proposed mitigation banks has been increasing significantly.
+The public is also increasing their interest in mitigation banks, especially related to the conversion of existing mature forest for bank construction.